-St. Agnes has 287 beds, and in 2011 there were 1,863 births; 83,308 emergency room admissions; and 10,918 surgical visits.
-This Southwest Baltimore hospital employs 800 physicians, and is also a teaching hospital (meaning much care is performed by residents).
+St. Agnes has 287 beds.
+This Southwest Baltimore hospital employs 800 physicians and is also a teaching hospital (meaning much care is performed by residents).

-In 1999, Saint Agnes’ parent organization, The Daughters of Charity National Health System, merged into the Sisters of St. Joseph Health System to form Ascension Health which is the largest non-profit health care organization in the nation.
+Saint Agnes’ parent organization, The Daughters of Charity National Health System, merged with the Sisters of St. Joseph Health System to form Ascension Health, which is the largest non-profit healthcare organization in the nation.

-Apparently flush with cash, St. Agnes is apparently still looking to grow.
-The hospital made a big play to buy St. Joseph's Hospital, losing out to University of Maryland Medical Systems.
-In 2012, the hospital bought the historic Cardinal Gibbons School in Baltimore with plays to put housing and offices in the closed school.
-The hospital just completed in 2011 the St. Agnes Hospital Campus Expansion Project, building a new patient tower with 120 private rooms, remaking its cancer institute, building a new medical office building, and renovating everything is sight.
-St. Agnes clearly has no intention of letting Johns Hopkins and UMMS take over Baltimore.
+Flush with cash, St. Agnes is still looking to grow.
+The hospital made a big play to buy St. Joseph's Hospital, losing out to the University of Maryland Medical Systems.
+The hospital bought the historic Cardinal Gibbons School in Baltimore with plans to put housing and offices in the closed school.
+The hospital also completed the St. Agnes Hospital Campus Expansion Project, building a new patient tower with 120 private rooms that cost over $212 million.

-This is a good hospital that we think takes seriously it obligations to its patients and, as a Catholic hospital, to the community at large.
-Our law firm has represented employees of St. Agnes in personal injury cases and have universally heard nice things about working there.
+This is an excellent hospital that we think takes seriously its obligations to its patients and, as a Catholic hospital, to the community.
+Our law firm has represented employees of St. Agnes in personal injury cases and they have universally heard nice things about working there.
 St. Agnes does not have a "Big business, we are trying to make as much money as we can while pretending to be a non-profit" vibe to it.